Monday, 11 December 2006

 Not that anybody's ever going to waste the time making an

 award and presenting it to him considering it's such a limited category, but if there WAS an award for "most improved rapper in The LOX" Styles P would win it hands down.
+Four years

-I wasn't really a fan of his style at all, in fact to me he was the weak link in the crew, but through cameo appearances and mixtape freestyles he has improved dramatically.
+ago I wasn't really a fan of his style at all, in fact to me he was the weak link in the crew, but through cameo appearances and mixtape freestyles he has improved dramatically.
 You've got to give credit where it's due - while Styles may never hang on the level of Rakim or Ras Kass, he's certainly not going to make you regret listening to him spit.
-The long-delayed follow-up solo album "Time is Money" is Styles bringing those improved skills to fruition on hardcore and thought provoking tracks like "I'm Black":
+The long-delayed follow-up solo album "Time is Money" is Styles bringing those improved skills to fruition on hardcore and thought provoking tracks like "I'm Black":"(I'm Black) So I go a heart full of braveryDo for my peoples that went through slavery(I'm Black) So you know I'm young in the sports/Nintey percent chance I get hung in the court (I'm Black) Don't you be scared of me mister/Cause you

 don't really seem to be scared of my sister(I'm Black) And I can ride first class too/Or buy an exotic car and like murk past you (I'm Black) And I don't need a tan in the winter/Mind strong and powerful now a cypher can't enter(I'm Black) And I don't need jewelry to shine/Look at my skin color it's like the